ShoaibSikander/Docker_SimpleExercises/README.md

 * Both images are built using docker build command.
 * *code_operation.py* file is deleted if it exists.
-* Docker image created by *docker_file_2b_simple_addition* file is run as docker container using docker run command. *code_operation.py* file is copied from within container to local file system.
+* Docker image created by *docker_file_2b_simple_addition* file is run as docker container using docker compose. *code_operation.py* file is copied from within container to local file system.
 Docker container is stopped & removed.
 Docker image is removed.
-* Docker image created by *docker_file_2a_simple_addition* file is run as docker container (with volume mapping) using docker run command. *code_simple_addition.py* file is run to perform summation and get result.
+* Docker image created by *docker_file_2a_simple_addition* file is run as docker container (with volume mapping) using docker compose. *code_simple_addition.py* file is run to perform summation and get result.
 Docker container is stopped & removed.
 Docker image is removed.

 Docker build command is executed to create docker image.
 Docker Compose is used to run docker containers.